 Had a solid organ transplant or recent hematopoietic malignancies

 Active or recent treatment for solid tumor hematologic malignancies (cancer)

 Active treatment with high dose corticosteroids, alkylating agents, antimetabolites, TNF blockers, and other biologic agents

 Asplenia and chronic renal disease can be considered if condition is severe

-Moderately to severely immunocompromised individuals have been approved for a booster shot 5 months after a Pfizer 3rd dose for individuals ages 12+ or 5 months after a Moderna 3rd dose for individuals ages 18+.
+Moderately to severely immunocompromised individuals have been approved for a booster shot 3 months after a Pfizer 3rd dose for individuals ages 12+ or 3 months after a Moderna 3rd dose for individuals ages 18+.
 Online scehduling for these boosters is now available.
 Your pharmacist can answer additional questions about booster eligibility at your appointment.